 It soon became clear that the caravan would continue without stopping into the night.
-The children in the car had all fallen asleep, and as they progressed sleeping children were hoisted into slings hanging on both sides of the roan.
+The children in the car had all fallen asleep, and ther other children were hoisted into slings hanging on both sides of the roan.
 Men and women rode two together on the horses, or trudged by the sides of the roan with heavy packs on their backs; every so often the riders and marchers stopped and changed places.